liskovich/workshop/README.md

-# AI čatbota meistarklase
+# AI chatbot workshop

 ### 25.10.2024

-Koda piemēri meistarklasei
+Code samples from the workshop